List of Finnish bandy champions

 Finnish bandy champion is the title given to the team winning the play-off at the end of Bandyliiga, the highest bandy league in Finland.

 Bandy was the first team sport, for which a Finnish championship was contested.
 This was in early 1908 (while the first Finnish championship in association football were played later the same year).
-The league and the championship are administrated by Finland's Bandy Association.
+The league and the championship are administered by Finland's Bandy Association.

 Finnish Workers' Sports Federation had its own Finnish bandy championship tournament 1924–1955.